Using our guidance, quality standards, advice and practical tools will help you tackle the priorities you’ve identified for your local partnerships.

 Ensuring people get the right care, in the right place, at the right time across the health and social care system is the key to making the system sustainable and effective.
 Developing a shared vision about how to do this across health and social care locally will improve everyone’s health and wellbeing now and in the future.

 We’re committed to helping systems to work in partnership to provide consistent, high-quality care, based on the best evidence.
-We will support the delivery of the Five Year Forward View and the priorities identified in the NHS Long Term Plan.
+We will support the delivery of the priorities identified in the NHS Long Term Plan.

 Using our guidance to meet your priorities